November 3, 2025

 Keep a notebook handy, and write down interesting details about your meetings, attendees’ lives, their work habits, what’s bothering them, what they’re excited about, and their goals.
 Fill out notes during the call and give those notes a quick glance before your next encounter to ensure important details aren’t missed.

-Leverage project management software or file management tools to keep everyone on the same page – literally.
+Leverage project management software or storage management tools to keep everyone on the same page – literally.
 From day one, all new hires should have access to your chosen software and have the correct permission set so that they don’t hit roadblocks when they’re mid-project.

 For maximum collaboration, create an onboarding program that lays out exactly how the document sharing tool works and, more importantly, how your company specifically uses it.
 This one step alone can save a lot of headaches and cut down on back-and-forth tremendously.
 If you’re leveraging templates, you should also ensure they’re locked so that no one can overwrite them by mistake.